rubeniskov/rubeniskov.github.io/blog/en/traverse-json-like-a-king.md

 # Traverse json like a king

-Nowdays is easy to imagine how many aplications handle object disposed as a tree and how difficult is traverse through them to gatherer each node data.
+Nowdays is easy to imagine the manly used aplications arround the world handle object disposed as a tree due of its convinient easy interpretation but this becomes difficult for traverse through them to gatherer each node data.

 ![Tree of nodes diagram](/assets/svg/tree-into-list-diagram.svg)